ClickHouse/ClickHouse/docs/en/sql-reference/functions/geo.md

 The H3 index is used primarily for bucketing locations and other geospatial manipulations.

-The full description of the H3 systen is available at [the Uber Engeneering site](https://eng.uber.com/h3/).
+The full description of the H3 system is available at [the Uber Engeneering site](https://eng.uber.com/h3/).

 ### h3IsValid {#h3isvalid}